EDS230 Development Politics

 First time: Study year 2013-2014

-Lectures, seminars and guided group work and presentations, two term papers.
+Lectures, seminars and guided group work and presentations, online assigments with feed back from the teacher, and term paper followed up through supervision and feed-back.

 Weekly meeting hours with teacher will be deifined.